 The concepts of skills and abilities are recurrent both in the professional and educational fields (Viera, 2013).
 The complexity and demands of the business market, linked with globalization, brings out the need to focus on professional skills to obtain a competitive advantage.
 In this sense, there has been a narrowing of the relationship between knowledge and learning as new factors in the preparation of professionals that are suited to this historic period.
 In this context, a semantic kinship relation can be inferred between the words competence and competition, which derive etymologically from the Latin competere, which means that when someone wins, another person loses, when they are linked to each other.
-However, this relationship is the opposite when we are dealing with knowledge.
-The words to compete and competence need to be broadened in the university campuses to "seek with", by endowing the teacher with a pivotal role in the training of qualified and competent professionals (Nassif, Hanashiro & Torres, 2010).
+However, this relationship is the opposite when we are dealing with knowledge because the person who teaches has nothing to lose but on the contrary, renews their knowledge.
+The words to compete and competence need to be broadened in the university campuses to -seek withl, by endowing the teacher with a pivotal role in the training of qualified and competent professionals (Nassif, Hanashiro & Torres, 2010).